status-im/nim-chronos/docs/src/concepts.md

     echo "After sleep" # not reach due to cancellation except CancelledError as exc:
     echo "We got cancelled!"
+    # `CancelledError` is typically re-raised to notify the caller that the
+    # operation is being cancelled
     raise exc

 proc c2 {.async.} =